Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Discussion

 It is noteworthy that our TDE fraction range is roughly compatible with the fraction of jetted TDEs, $\eta \sim 10^{-4}$ to $10^{-2}$~\citep{2023JCAP...11..049P}, which suggests a possible connection with the existence of jets in TDEs.
 In the model of \citet{2023ApJ...948...42W}, the jet, which can be completely off-axis, may be the accelerator; the non-thermal UHECRs isotropize in the larger region enclosed by the dust torus, thus making the source effectively a quasi-isotropic emitter.
-On the other hand, a jet directly pointing towards us, such as in the model of \citet{2021NatAs...5..472W}, is expected to lead to significant electromagnetic signatures (e.g., non-thermal X-rays) which have not been observed in the three cases of neutrino-coincident TDEs but may account for the luminous X-ray afterglows of jetted TDEs, such as the recently reported AT 2022cmc \citep[e.g.,][]{2022Natur.612..430A,2023NatAs...7...88P,2024arXiv240611513Y}.
+On the other hand, a jet directly pointing towards us, such as in the model of \citet{2021NatAs...5..472W}, is expected to lead to significant electromagnetic signatures (e.g., non-thermal X-rays) which have not been observed in the three cases of neutrino-coincident TDEs but may account for the luminous X-ray afterglows of jetted TDEs, such as the recently reported AT 2022cmc \citep[e.g.,][]{2022Natur.612..430A,2023NatAs...7...88P,2024arXiv240611513Y,2024arXiv241107925Y}.
 Earlier approaches, such as \citet{2018NatSR...810828B}, also used jetted TDEs for the combined description of UHECR and neutrino data.
 Note that from the UHECR perspective, there is no conceptual difference between those earlier models and our approach, as UHECRs are deflected by extragalactic magnetic fields and, therefore, do not directly trace the original direction of the jet.
-In fact, the value of the local (apparent) rate of jetted TDEs that was assumed in \citet{2018NatSR...810828B}, 0.1 $\mathrm{ Gpc^{-3} \, yr^{-1}}$, corresponds - after taking into account the beaming factor (opening angle $\theta_j \simeq 0.1$ from \citet{2023JCAP...11..049P}) -- to a local TDE rate $\rho_{\mathrm{0}} \sim$ 200 $\mathrm{ Gpc^{-3} \, yr^{-1}}$, which agrees very well with the values we found for the aalc-group.
+In fact, the value of the local (apparent) rate of jetted TDEs that was assumed in \citet{2018NatSR...810828B}, 0.1 yr\(^{-1}\)Gpc\(^{-3}\), corresponds - after taking into account the beaming factor (opening angle $\theta_j \simeq 0.1$ from \citet{2023JCAP...11..049P}) -- to a local TDE rate $\rho_{\mathrm{0}} \sim$ 200 yr\(^{-1}\)Gpc\(^{-3}\), which agrees very well with the values we found for the aalc-group.

 For neutrinos, however, a jetted model may lead to a higher flux at Earth, due to the contribution of neutrinos from internal shocks inside the jet, which can be very efficient.
 This additional flux comes from jets pointing in our direction, such as in \citet{2018NatSR...810828B}.